Jeffrey Ryan Smoots

-A: Dunlop Jazz III for guitar, and my own heavy JRS picks for bass.
+A: Dunlop John Petrucci Jazz III for guitar, and my own heavy JRS picks for bass.

 Q: What amplification do you use?

 A: I use Peavey gear, specifically the Peavey Triple XXX.
-For recording I use Plini from Neural DSP, TH3 from Overloud, Amp Farm and a dusty Pod HD 500 from Line 6.
+For recording I use Brainworx Suhr PT100.
+For mixdown I use Neural DSP and Overloud TH3 plugins.

 Q: What effects and stompboxes do you use?

-A: I endorse and use Morley volume and wah pedals, specifically the Little Aligator volume and Bad Horsie Wah.
-These days I generally record guitar and bass direct, and reamp in software.
-Before the guitar or bass hits the sound card though, it goes through ISP Technologies Decimator noise reduction pedal and Keeley’s GC-2 Limiting Amplifier pedal.
-I also occasionally use Digitech’s Bad Monkey overdrive pedal.
+A: I endorse and use Morley volume and wah pedals, specifically the Little Alligator volume and Bad Horsie Wah.
+These days I generally record guitar and bass direct, and re-amp in software.
+Before the guitar or bass hits the sound card though, it goes through ISP Technologies Decimator noise reduction.

 Q: What synths and sound libraries do you use?

-A: I endorse and use Sonivox MI sounds.
-I also use sound libraries and synth plugins from Chris Hein (Best Service), Spectrasonics, EastWest Quantum Leap, Rob Papen, Ample Sound and Native Instruments.
-I use Toontrack and Steven Slate sampled kits for my drum sounds.
+A: I use Sonivox, Chris Hein (Best Service), Spectrasonics, EastWest Quantum Leap, Rob Papen, Ample Sound and Native Instruments.
+I use Toontrack for my drum sounds.

 Q: What hardware and software do you use for recording?

 A: I use Cakewalk Sonar by Bandlab.
-The sound card on my main Digital Audio Workstation is a Universal Audio Apollo Twin USB.
-My secondary DAW uses a Focusrite Scarlett sound card.
+To capture audio I use a Universal Audio Apollo Twin USB.
 I monitor on Mackie H824s in my studio.
 The rest of the time I use Beyerdynamic DT 770 Pro, Sony MDR 7506 and Sony MDR V-600 headphones.
 My computers are custom built by ADK Pro Audio.

 Q: I’ve never heard of you.
 Are you famous or something?